The UK's best towns for literary lovers

 Which book should you pack for a trip to Birmingham?
 The Lord of the Rings series of course!

 This is only scratching the surface of some of the best breaks in the UK for literary lovers.
-So, pack your book bag and you’ll soon be off on a literary adventure.
+So, pack your book bag, book a lit-inspired short break and you’ll soon be off on a literary adventure!

 Image Credit: Donald Judge , Elliott Brown , Stewart Black .